 Scholarships are usually merit-based, whereas grants are typically need-based.
 Find out more about Scholarships here.

-ETBU awards three different grants to students.
+ETBU awards different grants to students.
 To have your eligibility considered for any of the following grants you must complete the Free Application for Federal Student Aid (FAFSA).

 - Federal Pell Grant

 The Federal Pell Grant is awarded to undergraduate students who have not previously received a bachelor's degree and who meet eligibility requirements as determined using criteria from the FAFSA.
 The Pell Grant will be included in your financial aid package if you qualify.
 Visit Federal Student Aid for more information about Federal Pell Grants.